equinor/isar/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Remaining work is documented in issues
   - [ ] There is no remaining work from this PR that requires new issues
 - [ ] The changes do not introduce dead code as unused imports, functions etc.
+- [ ] The incoming branch is rebased with `git fetch upstream && git rebase upstream/main`